WekesaKelvin/Ping-Pong-game/README.md

 - Pygame library

 ## How to Run
-Create a folder in Desktop or any where you prefer and clone the repository in that folder using this code:
+Create a folder in Desktop or any where you prefer and clone the repository in the terminal or command prompt inside that folder using this code:

 ```bash
 git clone https://github.com/WekesaKelvin/Ping-Pong-game.git